nortikin/sverchok/docs/nodes/generators_extended/smooth_lines.rst

 Outputs
 -------

-verts and edges, representing the original line with curved corners.
+verts and edges, representing the modified polyline with newly curved corners.

 Examples and Notes